troclaux/notes/react.md

 - hooks: enables features like state and side effects
   - `useState`: add state to functional components
   - `useEffect`: handle side effects (like fetching data, setting timers or updating the dom)
-  - `useContext`: used to access context (shared state) in a functional component
+  - `useContext`: used to access context (shared state) in a functional component without passing props manually at every level

 ## JSX (JavaScript XML)